Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium

 We have studied entanglement and mutual information between coupled Tomonaga-Luttinger liquids partitioned along the longitudinal axis at finite temperatures and after coherent splitting.
 We unambiguously established that the entanglement and mutual information across this partition are extensive, by showing that both quantities scale linearly with the subsystem length.
 Importantly, we also identified the threshold temperature for observing entanglement, and found that in the case of coherent splitting, the temperature range is already within experimental reach.

 Our study explores the dependence of entanglement and mutual information on key physical parameters, including temperature, tunneling strength, mean density, and the squeezing parameter.
-Our results suggest that mutual information—a key correlation measure employed in previous experiments \cite{tajik2023verification, stefan2025experimentally}—often reflects classical correlations and therefore cannot reliably capture the entanglement features of the system in the scenarios considered here.
+Our analysis indicates that mutual information—a key correlation measure employed in previous experiments \cite{tajik2023verification, stefan2025experimentally}—often reflects classical correlations and therefore cannot reliably capture the entanglement features of the system in the scenarios considered here.
 Nevertheless, it provides us with other important insights, including the quantum-to-classical correlation transition near the threshold temperature, and the conservation of mutual information in the non-interacting TLL dynamics, which forbids prethermalization to GGE states with distinct temperatures in the symmetric and antisymmetric sectors, unless phonon-phonon interaction is taken into account.